-This quote by Poincaré identifies an important point in understanding this concept, when he says: “…it has nothing to do with science…”, he speaks of a more profound beauty which can only be grasped by “pure intelligence.”
+This quote by Poincaré identifies an essential point in understanding this concept when he says: “…it has nothing to do with science…”, he speaks of a more profound beauty which can only be grasped by “pure intelligence.”

-This sense of beauty—which we all possess—is something that defies description, yet we are able to experience it, discuss it, and share our thoughts about beauty with others very easily.
+This sense of beauty—which we all possess—is something that defies description, yet we are able to experience it, discuss it, and share our thoughts about beauty with others very quickly.

 Beauty as a Spiritual Experience

-The concept of a beauty as a spiritual experience closely relates to Plotinus’ philosphy of beauty— the idea that art can help the mind draw connections to the spiritual aspects of life and nature.
-If an individual can look upon an artwork and relate to it in someway that makes them experience happiness, be reminded of something positive, or recall an event or positive emotions from a past experience, they have experienced a spiritual form of beauty.
+The concept of beauty as a spiritual experience closely relates to Plotinus’ philosophy of beauty— the idea that art can help the mind draw connections to the spiritual aspects of life and nature.
+If an individual can look upon artwork and relate to it in some way that makes them experience happiness, be reminded of something positive, or recall an event or positive emotions from past experience, they have experienced a spiritual form of beauty.

 S.N.
 Nasr in an essay titled “The Interior Life in Islam” discusses the role of beauty as a requirement for spirituality, and a necessary element for survival.